Aryan98681/Aryan98681/README.md

 ## 🎉 **Fun Facts About Me**
 - I believe life is like a **choose-your-own-adventure book** 📖.
 Sure, some parts are pre-written, but I’m here to make the exciting choices!
 - Self-confidence?
 Still a work-in-progress.
 But hey, progress is progress, right?
 - I prioritize my friends so much, it’s like a second full-time job! 💼❤️
+- I love to be out doors go biking, running, talking a walk, etc.🌲🌳🌴
+- I am well organized (life gets messy sometimes but then fix it back up 🤗).

 ---

 ### Let’s Connect!
 If you’ve made it this far, you’re awesome. 😊 Whether you want to chat, ride bikes, or just vibe—feel free to reach out!
+Gmail: aryangupta.shivan@gmail.com

 <!---
 Aryan98681/Aryan98681 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.